solaeus/whale/README.md

 Wait for a file to change, then print the time:

 ```whale
 watch "foo.whale";
 output "The time is " + local_time();
 ```

+## Features

+- Structured data: Unlike a traditional shell, whale can represent data with more than just strings.
+Lists, maps and tables are everywhere in whale.
+- Format conversion: Effortlessly convert between whale and formats like JSON, CSV and TOML
+- Package management: Whale integrates the [DNF] package manager, so you can use whale to manage installed packages on any system with DNF installed.
+This is completely optional.

 ## Project Status